Géza Kucsera: Local politics

 The VMSZ won a plurality victory in Subotica in the 1996 Serbian local elections.
 When the municipal government was established in early 1997, Kucsera was appointed to the executive council with responsibility for education.
 The VMSZ subsequently participated in the 2000 local elections as part of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to Milošević's administration.
 The DOS won a landslide victory in Subotica; Kucsera was elected to the municipal assembly and was then re-appointed to his prior role on council.
 He was promoted to chair of the executive committee in May 2002 and served in this role until May 2003, when he was appointed as president of the municipal assembly, a position that was at the time equivalent to mayor.

 Serbia introduced the direct election of mayors in the 2004 local elections.
 Kucsera ran as the VMSZ's candidate and was narrowly elected in the second round over Oliver Dulić of the Democratic Party.
 He served in this role for the next four years.
-As mayor, he sought decentralize the administration by introducing paid municipal secretaries in each local community.
+As mayor, he sought to decentralize the administration by introducing paid municipal secretaries in each local community.

 The country subsequently abandoned direct mayoral elections, and Kucsera was not a candidate at the local level in 2008.